Eldeeqq/plable/README.md

 Timetable planner for FIT CTU.

 ## What is it?
-This app uses [Evolution algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) to create a class schedule satisfying some strategy.
+This app is written in Python 3(.8) and streamlit.
+It uses [Evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) to create a timetable that satisfies some strategy.

+Possible bugs submit via [github issues](https://github.com/Eldeeqq/plable/issues).
 ## How to use it?
-- Simply write a list of courses you want to attend and select specific semester
+- Simply write a list of courses you want to attend and select semester and strategy

 for example:
 ```
 BI-DBS, BI-SAP, BI-LIN, BI-PA2
 ```
 - Select a criteria based on which the timetable will be planned
-> currently the only strategy is `Minimal collision`, however, I plan to add some more in the future (f. e. `Least time in school`, `Minimal span between classes`,`...`)
+> currently the only strategy is `Least collisions`, however, I plan to add some more in the future (f. e. `Least time in school`, `Time between classes`,`...`)
-- Hit generate button
+- Hit *generate* button
-- If the algorithm will be able to produce some solutions, you can prewiew them (max.
+- If the algorithm will be able to produce some solutions, you can prewiew them (currently max.
 10)

 ## Possible extensions
 - teacher (wish/black)list
 - lunch breaks
 - more strategies
+- timetable.fit.cvut.cz like timetable

-## Evolution Algorihm
+## Evolutionary Algorihm

 ### Genotype
 Based on provided list of courses, the application gets the information about `lectures`, `tutorials` and `labs` of each course (if present).

 These informations are then encoded as a vector of numbers corresponding to an index of `lecture`/`tutorial`/`lab` of specific course.

 <table style="border-collapse: collapse; border: medium none; border-spacing: 0px;">
 	<tr>